drinkablebreeze/starbestfit.com/CONTRIBUTING.md

 ### Browser Extension

-The Crab Fit browser extension is currently an iFrame that points to `/create` on the frontend.
+The Star Fit browser extension is currently an iFrame that points to `/create` on the frontend.
 To test, edit the `popup.html` file's iframe src to be `http://localhost:1234/create`, then view that in your browser.

 Note that you can't just visit the url directly, as it will redirect to the full create form if not running within an iFrame.